systemjs/systemjs/README.md

 Shim configuration allows dependencies to be specified for existing global legacy scripts, to ensure global script load ordering.

-This is mostly identical to the RequireJS shim configuration.

-When a script is shimmed, it is treated as a global script only, and no AMD, CJS or ES6 processing is done.

-Setting the shim to `true` can be useful to ensure a script is treated as a global exporter.

 Example:

 ```javascript